Amy Bauernschmidt: Career

 On January 3, 2022, USS Abraham Lincoln deployed from Naval Air Station North Island under the command of Bauernschmidt.

 In February 2023, Bauernschmidt was nominated for promotion to rear admiral (lower half).
 In December that year, she was assigned as Deputy Commander of the United States Seventh Fleet in Japan.
 In April 2025, she assumed command of Carrier Strike Group 1.
+Under her command, the strike group targeted Houthi positions in Yemen during Operation Rough Rider.
+She relinquished command in October 2025 and reported to the Pacific Fleet in November 2025.

+In July 2026, the New York Times reported that Bauernschmidt was one of seven senior Navy officers whose promotions had been blocked by Secretary of Defense Pete Hegseth - five of whom are women or people of color.
+She had previously been chosen for a promotion to rear admiral by a Navy promotion board composed of senior flag officers.
+A four-star admiral unsuccessfully interceded, vouching for Bauernschmidt's "competence and character" in hopes of saving her nomination.